 - Taught at Carlisle Indian School

-- Writing 1901 in Harper’s Monthly about conditions
+- Writing in 1901 in Harper’s Monthly about conditions

 - “Old Indian Legends”